 When ordering merchandise such as coffee mugs or t-shirts, a campus logo for licensed merchandise should be used.
 These logos include a trademark symbol.
-When the 1867 version of the I Mark is placed on merchandise, it must appear with the registered trademark symbol and be produced by a licensed manufacturer.
-The same is true of the standard version of the I Mark, only the trademark symbol must appear.

 A collection of campus-branded PowerPoint templates is available for use by faculty, students, and staff.
 An editable template for printed research posters also is available for download.
 For a set price, Facilities and Services Printing Department will print and laminate posters and provide a mailing tube for transportation; ordering information, including instructions on how to use the template, are embedded in the PowerPoint file.

 If you need stock photographs for your PowerPoint presentation or website, consider using the Public Affairs Image Database.
 Public Affairs maintains a growing collection of campus images.
 The Image Database offers consistent, quality images for use in the promotion of the Illinois campus and programs.
 For access, please send an e-mail request to ui-photo [at] illinois.edu.
 If you already have access to the Image Database, log in here.